Ridhiman27/Daignose_That/README.md

 ### Output Predictions
 ![image](https://user-images.githubusercontent.com/93005927/226128212-cc8c904e-fa9e-4c89-9dbb-6bb5d7ae96b4.png)

+### Model Building
+The model was built using the following steps:
+We used transfer learning using inception v3 for image classification.
+When we have a relatively small dataset, a super-effective technique is to use Transfer Learning where we use a pre-trained model.
+This model has been trained on an extremely large dataset, and we would be able to transfer weights which were learned through hundreds of hours of training on multiple high-powered GPUs.
+Many such models are open-sourced such as VGG-19 and Inception-v3.
+They were trained on millions of images with extremely high computing power which can be very expensive to achieve from scratch.
+The next step was to add new trainable layers that will turn old features into predictions on the new dataset.
+This is important because the pre-trained model is loaded without the final output layer.
+The pre-trained model’s final output will most likely be different from the output that we want for your model.
+Therefore, we added some new dense layers as you please, but most importantly, a final dense layer with units corresponding to the number of outputs expected by your model.
+To train the convolution neural network, we used keras library from tensorflow.
+For compiling it, we used binary crossentropy as the loss parameter.
+Then for fitting the model, we initialised 10 epochs

 ### Future scope:
 • A feature can be added that will help you find the nearest doctor by taking the user’s area Pincode.